cqframework/cql-execution/README.md

 # Watching For Changes

-Rather than continually having to run `yarn build:test-data` and `yarn:test` after every modification to the test data text file, you can setup a process to _watch_ for changes and regenerate the `data.js` files every time it detects changes in the source text file.
-Simply execute `yarn watch:test-data`.
+Rather than continually having to run `npm run build:test-data` and `npm test` after every modification to the test data text file, you can setup a process to _watch_ for changes and regenerate the `data.js` files every time it detects changes in the source text file.
+Simply execute `npm run watch:test-data`.

 # Pull Requests